HB-Portfolio/portfolio-quick-snyk-app/README.md

 - **pages/**: Directory containing various Vue.js pages.
 - **components/**: Directory containing reusable Vue.js components.

-## Conclusion

 The Quick-Snyk web app is a showcase of my web development capabilities, focusing on delivering high-quality, secure, and performant code.
 Feel free to review the code, provide feedback, and appreciate the efforts put into creating an efficient web application for security scanning.

----

-Thank you for visiting the Quick-Snyk web app repository.
-Your feedback and contributions are always welcome!